-A fearless songwriter, Roger Hoover has distilled the experiences of an American wanderer into songs that illuminate the ethereal worlds and promise within each of us.
+A fearless songwriter and artist, Roger Hoover has distilled the experiences of an American wanderer into songs that illuminate the mysterious worlds and curiosity within each of us.
 Even in the most desperate times, there is a blush of hope, a glimmer of promise.
 The darkness underlying Hoover’s compositions over eight albums explore the mysterious religiosity of swirling Depression-era dust storms, as the harsh North Dakota wilderness and of finding work there, the yearning for quiet places far from humanity, Saint John’s contemplative life and brotherhood, and one man’s gratitude for love and the potential inside all of us to change our landscape, songs that playwright Tyler Whidden says, “howl with the voices of the disenfranchised and heartbroken whose ghosts hang like shadows.”

 Roger Hoover has toured and/or recorded with many of the top names in the industry, including Hayes Carll, Shovels & Rope, Cory Branan, Lucero, Charlie Parr, J. Roddy Walston, and more.
 Hoover is the recipient of numerous Best Americana, Best Songwriter, and Best Guitarist awards from the likes of Cleveland Magazine, Cleveland Scene, and Free Times.
 In 2012 the Rock and Roll Hall of Fame Library & Archives invited Hoover to donate his original manuscripts into their archives.

 Hoover has spent a lifetime exploring creativity, first, as a fine artist in painting and sculpture, then as a graphic designer and photographer.
 He founded creative think tank, Rust Creative, alongside his wife, Ysabel Hoover.
-Together, they create elegant & minimal marketing, design, and photographic solutions for more than fifty clients.
+Together, they create elegant & minimal marketing, design, and photographic solutions for more than fifty clients throughout Northeast Ohio.